jbisits/TemperatureInvertedVerticalProfileStability/README.md

 (VerticalProfileStability)> instantiate
 ```

-After this all code in the repository should be able to be executed and results viewed.
+After this all code in the repository should be able to be executed and results viewed (provided the correct data has been downloaded).